newatoms/guides/how-to-prosper-at-meetups/readme.md

 - Learn

 ### Don't
-- Don’t make why you’re there about selling something, you are mostly interested in the event and the story of the other party.
+- Don't make the reason you're there about selling something; you are mostly interested in the event and the story of the other party.
 - Don’t look at your mobile phone.
-People won’t approach you and you will give a negative vibe.
+People won’t approach you and youyou will put out a negative vibe.
 - Don't have 2 to 1 conversations.
 This can feel like an interrogation and speaking as a team to more people on an evening is generally more worthwhile for everybody involved.
 - Don't feel obliged to keep having a conversation with people you can't find common ground with.